bnvk/text-scrub/README.md

 - Add bits and pieces to a line of text
 - Transform file paths into usable data structures
 - You are *not* the RegEx wizard that you wish you were
+- Even if you were a RegEx wizard, the code would be gnarly

 #### Examples